 - March – flight Halifax to Ottawa, train Ottawa to Montreal, flight Montreal to Halifax.
 I was able to combine business at the Australian Consulate in Ottawa with a big NSERC site visit in Montreal.

-- May – did not attend Energy Research & Social Science in Tempe, Arizona, as originally intended, but sent Masters student instead
+- May – did not attend Energy Research & Social Science in Tempe, Arizona, as originally intended, but sent Masters student Chappell instead.

-- June – return flight to Appleton, Wisconsin, for ISSRM and later in the month return flight to Montreal, from which I’m taking Amtrak to Saratoga Springs for IVSA
+- June – return flight to Appleton, Wisconsin, for ISSRM and later in the month return flight to Montreal, from which I took Amtrak to Saratoga Springs NY for IVSA.